 I am a certified Pro Tools Operator in both Post-production and Music Production and have a degree in Recording Arts from Full Sail University.
 I've worked in and around the industry for long stretches - I sold gear as an employee at Pro Audio shops, I've worked in a drum shop, I ran a project recording studio for clients, and I've mixed monitors at large live shows.
 I write and mix with Presonus Studio One frequently, as well.
 While I used to track on an analog board in my old studios, these days I track on my StudioLive 32 Presonus digital board, with great results.
 I mix in the box with no control surface.
 I use heavy parameter automation and avoid presets.
 And, I really love a good major 7th chord.

 My dual career is as a Software Engineer with a focus on user interface.
 I'll never stop programming, and have made a number of audio applications (including this site) over the years.
+(If you come to this site on desktop, I offer a real-time spectrum analyzer with the player).
 Other apps include a ground-up social media site and content management systems, and I built an app for the NASA / JPL Mars mission, too.
 Also, I've made over 50 sites for advertising and the entertainment industry.
 I've been at it for almost 15 years.
 And, I take the same approach with making sites and apps as I do with music - the critical feeling and passion has got to be there in the experience, regardless of the integrity of the code behind the scenes (although that matters to me just as much).
 You could have great code, but a shoddy, ugly, or laggy interface, is what I'm saying :) Like, the mixing and mastering could be good, but the guts, the performance, the writing - where you are really coming from - has to take priority.
-So, I take my understanding of computer architecture and digital electronics to music creation.
+So, I take my understanding of computer programming and architecture, and digital electronics to music creation.